Country profile Tunisa

 There are quite a number of Dutch multinationals already active in Tunisia, including NABC’s strategic partner Heineken.
 There is also interest in the sectors that produce spare parts and fisheries.

-The NABC has a strong cooperation with the Tunisian organisation the CTNCI (Chambre Tuniso-Néerlandaise pour le commerce et l’industrie).
-The two have signed an Memorandum of Understanding, which is due to be renewed in 2020.
+The NABC has a strong and long-standing cooperation with the Tunisian organisation the CTNCI (Chambre Tuniso-Néerlandaise pour le commerce et l’industrie).
+The two have signed an Memorandum of Understanding, which was last renewed in 2024.
+We also signed a cooperation agreement with the TABC – the Tunisia-Africa Business Council.